-Je travaille chez Trader Joe's à temps partiel (Pendant plus de 5 ans)
+Je travaille chez Trader Joe's à temps partiel (Plus de 5 ans)

 Meeting some really cool people as co-workers.